 A son could inherit his father’s shield but would have to alter it slightly.
 This tradition of adding to the design was known as cadency.

-Following the father’s death however the son’s coat of arms would revert back to that of his father’s.
+Following the father’s death, however, the son’s coat of arms would revert to that of his father’s.

-This was the merging of two families coat of arms due to marriage.
-Through this tradition you may find more than one design within the center of the arms, (the shield).
+This was the merging of two families’ coats of arms due to marriage.
+Through this tradition, you may find more than one design within the center of the arms, (the shield).